HarshDevArya/CourseManagementClient/README.md

 ## 📄 License

-This project is part of a MERN stack course management system.
+This project is part of a MERN Stack course management system.